mlpack/mlpack/doc/user/methods/mean_shift.md

      to the flat kernel, or, setting `UseKernel = false`)*
    - [`TriangularKernel`](../core.md#triangularkernel)

-Custom kernels can be easily implemented, and must implement only one function (`Gradient()`):
+Custom kernels for mean shift can be easily implemented, and must implement only one function (`Gradient()`):

 ```c++